Connector

 }

-In the above example, the data for Alice is not added, but the data for Bob is.
+In the above example, the data of Alice is not added, but the data of Bob is added.

-When an INSERT statement is executed in a batch command using a Statement, multiple queries are executed at once.
-However, if you run an INSERT statement in a batch command using a PreparedStatement, a single query will be executed.
+When executing an INSERT statement with batch commands using Statement, multiple queries are executed at once.
+However, when executing an INSERT statement with batch commands using PreparedStatement, one query is executed.

-For example, if you run the following query in a batch command, multiple queries will be executed at once because you are using a Statement.
+For example, when executing the following query with batch commands, multiple queries are executed at once because Statement is used.

 for